-Regional Parks Foundation evaluated subsequent events for recognition and disclosure through April 22, 2020, the date which these financial statements were available to be issued.
+Regional Parks Foundation evaluated subsequent events for recognition and disclosure through April 15, 2021, the date which these financial statements were available to be issued.
+Management concluded that no material subsequent events have occurred since December 31, 2020 that requires recognition or disclosure in such financial statements.